WaifuWare/FeurApi/README.md

 ### for nginx, just proxy_pass it (default port is 4200).

+# TODO list

+1) Make so each base is it's own table instead of having every member in a singl table

+2) add a template database with each default table

+3) add a web panel

+4) add a endpoint to create a new base in it's own table (require #1 to be done)

 # note

 The API by itself is not meant for web use.
-It is meant to be called through an hacked client like WaifuHax (private).
+It is meant to be called through an hacked client like WaifuHax (private), or a discord bot.

 The password in the index.js is not the one used in prod.